HubTou/PyLists4C/DOC.md

 ```
 *n* can be a positive or negative index.

-NUll will be returned if the index requested is out of the LIST.
+NULL will be returned if the index requested is out of the LIST.

 Otherwise the requested ELEMENT will be returned.

+:no_entry: ELEMENTs must never be freed or you'll disrupt the LIST they belong to!

 Example use:
 ```C